JlovesYouGit/The-Crown/README.md

 - The Magi-Zone bridge requires `node` to be available on `PATH`.
 - `QNT-Blue` is a conceptual/demonstration codebase; quantum acceleration depends on target hardware and drivers.
-- `royalice` requires a .NET 8 SDK; real LLM calls require valid API keys.
+- `royalice` requires a .NET 8 SDK; real LLM calls require valid API keys. be ware there are people outsideboundvoice\probe-sequence\spectrum_analysis python live_terminal_sender.py